GallowayLabMIT/protocols/docs/protocols/tc/other/SNAP_circuit.rst

 -------------------

-1. Transfect 100 μg each of the input and output plasmids per well with PEI by following the :doc:`general transfection protocol <./tc-basics/transient_transfection>`.
+1. Transfect 100 μg each of the input and output plasmids per well with PEI by following the :doc:`general transfection </protocols/tc/tc-basics/transient_transfection>`.
 To avoid cell death due to toxicity of the small-molecule inducers, reduce cell stress from transfection by using a lower PEI:DNA ratio of 3:1.
 2. Incubate the cells at 37ºC overnight.